armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

 1. Go to the Armory Cloud Console: https://console.cloud.armory.io.
 2. Log in with the credentials that Armory provides.

-If this is your first time in the Cloud Console, select the environment you want to configure to get started.
-Or, configure one of your existing environments.
+The first time logging into the Cloud Console, there will not be any environments created.
+So select the sandbox environment to get started.

+## Managing secrets

+Add configuration secrets to Armory Cloud to grant your app developers access to resources such as deployment targets.
+Armory Cloud stores and transmits these secrets securely.
+Once configured, refer to them by a name you assign instead of entering them in plain text.

+1. On the Armory Cloud Console homepage, select **Manage Secrets** for the environment you want to configure secrets for.
+2.

 ## Configuring the environment

-If you are setting up your Armory Cloud environment for the first time, you need requires the following:
+If you are setting up the Armory Cloud environment for the first time, you need require the following information:

-* Artifact providers that can be referenced in delivery pipelines
+* Artifact Providers that can be referenced in delivery pipelines
-* Cloud providers that serve as the deployment targets for your applications
+* **Cloud Providers**: These serve as the deployment targets for applications.
+Once configured, your app developers can refer to them in their deployment pipelines.
-* (Optional)
-* (Optional)

 ### Artifacts